Skip to content

 Is It Hard to Get Into Haywood Community College?
 Acceptance Rate & Requirements

 Based in Clyde, North Carolina, Haywood Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 40%.
+The graduation rate is roughly 40%.

 Can I Afford It?